KatherineWasmer/SpectrumPRS/README.md

 #### Lift over genotype data from GRCh38 to the more commonly used GRCh37 build.
 ```
-# Install any necessary dependencies
-# TO-DO: add commands for installing PLINK, bcftools, etc. in the terminal
 pip3 install Crossmap
 ./useful-shell-scripts/hg38ToHg19.sh {replace with your vcf.gz file}
 ```